Patrick Cooper Hunt: An Irish Refugee's Story

 From Irish immigration to jetpacks in Space.
 Patric Cooper Hunt's great grandson helped design the MMU.

-His great - grandson worked for NASA on Apollo and Skylab as well as for the military designing things that go into space, and things that go boom.
-My father John Hunt designed a lot of other things too, of course.
+Patrick Cooper Hunt's great - grandson worked for NASA on Apollo and Skylab as well as for the military designing things that go into space, and things that go boom.
+My father, John Hunt designed a lot of other things too, of course.
 He even designed that grocery checkout scanner that you find in every store.

-And of course, his great great grandson is writing his story today.
+And of course, that Irish refugee's great great grandson is writing his story today.

 So on this St. Patrick's day, dress in your green and lift your glass, but take a moment too to remember those refugees that America took in.
 Those men and women fleeing political and economic oppression, who found a new life in this land of opportunity and hope -- and made the country better by their presence.